smebberson/RedBee-AS3/README.markdown

 	*	retrieve the firmware version (fw) of the RedBee (with support for returning cached values)
 	*   issue the rst command, and if boot prompt mode is enabled, return the result (with support for returning cached values)
 	*   set, and retrieve the Xbee bpan networking mode (xb) of the RedBee (with support for returning cached values)
+	*	save the most recent tag that was swiped